graboskyc/BasicCloudShellRobot/README.md

 # BasicCloudShellRobot
-This is a repository with a proof-of-concept easy implementation of calling Robot Tests (Python Robot Framework) from Quali CloudShell SnQ
+This is a repository with a proof-of-concept easy implementation of calling Robot Tests (Python Robot Framework) from Quali CloudShell SnQ.
+[Sample screenshots in this pptx](Images/CloudShellRobot.pptx)

 # Setup
 * Deploy a linux VM (Ubuntu)